 Skull Saw (1830s-60s)

-This hand-cranked saw’s blades were used to cut through sections of the skull, allowing for access by other instruments.
+This hand-cranked saw’s blades were used to cut through sections of the skull, allowing for access to the brain by other, probably equally horrific surgical instruments.

 Hernia Tool (1850s)

 This unique tool was used after the restoration of a hernia.
 It was inserted into the body near the affected area and left there for a week to produce scar tissue that would help seal off the hernia.